 “The angel showed me a river with the water of life… It flowed down the center of the MainStreet.
 On each side of the river grew a tree of life… The leaves were used for medicine to heal…” Rev 22:1-2

 How will we fund the Vision?

 MainStreet wants to put our money where our mouth is, and put more of our budget toward teaching and healing ministry, and less toward our Sunday service and monthly rent.
-For this reason, we will be moving our ministry operations to the beautiful St. Martin’s-by-the-Lake Church in Minnetonka Beach.
-In this warm and inviting place, we will offer pure and simple worship in a historic 1888 lakeside chapel, and enjoy a serene retreat setting for our offices, counseling and spiritual direction, and other ministry offerings at a fraction of our current rent.
+For this reason, we will be moving our ministry operations to the beautiful St. Martin’s-by-the-Lake Church in Minnetonka Beach in 2020.
+In this warm and inviting setting, we will offer pure and simple worship in a historic 1888 lakeside chapel, and enjoy a serene retreat setting for our offices, counseling and spiritual direction, and other ministry offerings at a fraction of our current rent.

 MainStreet’s unconventional model and mission has been impacting lives for years, but comes at a financial cost.
 We have been unable to sustain our ministry on in-house tithes and offerings, and remain dependent on outside donors to continue our mission.
 We are grateful for those who have chosen to support MainStreet as a local mission outpost, and we hope you will renew your commitment as we launch into a new season of ministry with a bold new 2020 Vision!